tripal/mainlab_tripal/theme/custom_templates/README.txt

 You can copy default templates and/or preprocessors here and modify their code  to change their corresponding pages.
-You need to enable the 'custom_templates' in the mainlab_tripal administrative interface.
+You need to enable the 'custom_templates' from the mainlab_tripal administrative interface.

 Alternatively, you can create your own sub-folder in the 'theme' folder to store  your own